jeje0883/HealthMonitor/README.md

-ESP32-C3 Health Monitor (MAX30102 + MAX30205 + OLED + Wi-Fi + OTA)
+ESP32-C3 Health Monitor (MAX30102 + MAX30205 + AD8232 ECG + OLED + Wi-Fi + OTA)

-A modular ESP32-C3 health monitor that reads BPM/SpO₂/Signal strength (PI) from a MAX30102, temperature from a MAX30205, shows them on a 0.42" SH1106 OLED (72×40 visible area), and serves a web dashboard + JSON API over Wi-Fi.
+A modular ESP32-C3 health monitor that reads BPM/SpO₂/Signal strength (PI) from a MAX30102, temperature from a MAX30205, and ECG waveform from an AD8232 analog front-end.
+It shows metrics on a 0.42" SH1106 OLED (72×40 visible area) and serves a web dashboard + JSON API (including /api/metrics and /api/ecg) over Wi-Fi.
 Includes OTA firmware updates.
 Sensors are plug-in modules so you can add more later with minimal code changes.

 🧰 Hardware & Wiring